Geomitron/scan-chart/readme.md

 	| 'greenTomOrCymbalMarker'

 type FolderIssueType =
 	| 'noMetadata'              // This chart doesn't have "song.ini"
 	| 'invalidIni'              // .ini file is not named "song.ini"
 	| 'invalidMetadata'         // "song.ini" doesn't have a "[Song]" section
 	| 'badIniLine'              // This line in "song.ini" couldn't be parsed
 	| 'multipleIniFiles'        // This chart has multiple .ini files
 	| 'noAlbumArt'              // This chart doesn't have album art
 	| 'albumArtSize'            // This chart's album art is not 500x500 or 512x512
 	| 'badAlbumArt'             // This chart's album art couldn't be parsed
 	| 'multipleAlbumArt'        // This chart has multiple album art files
 	| 'noAudio'                 // This chart doesn't have an audio file
 	| 'invalidAudio'            // Audio file is not a valid audio stem name
 	| 'badAudio'                // This chart's audio couldn't be parsed
 	| 'multipleAudio'           // This chart has multiple audio files of the same stem
 	| 'noChart'                 // This chart doesn't have "notes.chart"/"notes.mid"
 	| 'invalidChart'            // .chart/.mid file is not named "notes.chart"/"notes.mid"
 	| 'badChart'                // This chart's .chart/.mid file couldn't be parsed
 	| 'multipleChart'           // This chart has multiple .chart/.mid files
 	| 'badVideo'                // This chart has a video background that will not work on Linux
 	| 'multipleVideo'           // This chart has multiple video background files

 type MetadataIssueType =
-	| 'noName' // Metadata is missing the "name" property
-	| 'noArtist' // Metadata is missing the "artist" property
-	| 'noAlbum' // Metadata is missing the "album" property
-	| 'noGenre' // Metadata is missing the "genre" property
-	| 'noYear' // Metadata is missing the "year" property
-	| 'noCharter' // Metadata is missing the "charter" property
-	| 'missingInstrumentDiff' // Metadata is missing a "diff_" property
+	| 'missingValue'            // Metadata is missing a required value
-	| 'extraInstrumentDiff' // Metadata contains a "diff_" property for an uncharted instrument
+	| 'invalidValue'            // Metadata property was set to an unsupported value
-	| 'nonzeroDelay' // Metadata contains a "delay" property that is not zero
+	| 'extraValue'              // Metadata contains a property that should not be included
-	| 'drumsSetTo4And5Lane' // Metadata indicates the drum chart is both 4-lane and 5-lane
-	| 'nonzeroOffset' // Chart file contains an "Offset" property that is not zero

 interface ParsedChart {
 	resolution: number